bkboggy/tinybasic/README.md

-# Modified Tiny BASIC compiler.
+# Modified Tiny BASIC Compiler

 Uses Flex and Bison to translate modified tiny basic grammar into C code, which is then passed onto a C compiler to be compiled.

-## Modified Tiny BASIC Grammar:
+## Modified Tiny BASIC Grammar

 program ::= block